 Of course, you also know about the other mornings.

-Mornings were waking up early is terrible: your mind is foggier than the Golden Gate bridge and your body feels like it’s been run over by an 18 wheeler.
+Mornings where waking up early is terrible: your mind is foggier than the Golden Gate Bridge and your body feels like it’s been run over by an 18-wheeler.

 The difference between those two cases is the sleep cycles.

 When we sleep at night, we experience a few cycles that our bodies go through.